kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 > Refer to the [Overall ERD Diagram](./erd-overview.md), which groups all 54 tables by business area.

 > **For detailed column information**
-> For the columns, data types, PKs and FKs, nullability, default values, constraints, and business rules of each table, refer to the [Data Dictionary](./data-dictionary.md).
+> For the columns, data types, PK·FK, nullability, default values, constraints, and business rules of each table, refer to the [Data Dictionary](./data-dictionary.md).

 ## Table of Contents